-The ELA.
-At the heart of the College’s environmental mission is the 37-credit Environmental Liberal Arts general education curriculum, which all GMC students complete.
-Sustainability courses and courses that include sustainability, as defined by STARS 2.0, can be found here in this FY 2016 inventory.
+At the heart of the College’s mission is the 37-credit Sustainable Liberal Arts general education curriculum, which all GMC students complete.
+Sustainability courses and courses that include sustainability, as defined by STARS 2.0.